When Looking For A Pain Management Solution, Always Consider The Side Effects

 I Am Experiencing Pain, Where Can I Go To See If PBMT Can Help Me?

 PBMT is advocated for a variety of pain causing diseases, a few examples are below:

-For any intervention it is always critical to due your own research or at least talk to a physician.
-If you are interested in trying a session with a Novothor light bed in the Denver Metro Area, please see our schedule.
-And do connect with us on Facebook and Twitter where we post our schedule as well as the latest news in the PBMT world!
-We encourage anyone interested to come talk to us and check us out.
+For any intervention, it is always critical to do your own research or at least talk to a physician.
+If you are interested in trying a session with a ReGen Pod light bed in the Evergreen, please book your therapy here.
+And do connect with us on Facebook and Twitter where we post our updates as well as the latest news in the PBMT world!
+We encourage anyone interested to come to talk to us and check us out.